Assistance programs St. Clair County Michigan.

 Utility bill, rent and mortgage assistance

-The United Way of St. Clair County Michigan is ften grant money each year (up to $100,000) to replenish funds and provide further food as well as housing assistance.
+The United Way of St. Clair County Michigan is often giving grant money each year (sometimes up to $100,000) to replenish funds and provide further food as well as housing assistance.
+Local charities disburse the money.
 These additional funds will supplement emergency shelter and food assistance programs in St. Clair and Port Huron Michigan.

 If you need assistance with your rent or other aid, such as mortgage help or food assistance, then the best thing to do is contact some of the agencies or charities that have previously received grants or funding through the United Way.
 Contact these organizations: The Harbor, Mid City Nutrition, Pathways Homeless Shelter ((810) 982-1020), Downriver Helping Hands, Community Action Agency of St. Clair County (810) 982-7233, Algonac United Methodist Food Pantry, Salvation Army, Downriver Bread of Life Nutrition Center, and the Blue Water Community Food Depot.